dobizz/awbot/README.md

 ```
 pip install -r requirements.txt
 ```
+- It is recommended to use VirtualEnv for different instances of the bot.

 ### Running Instructions
 After all the dependencies have been downloaded and installed, simply run awbot.py